zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/getting_started/tfm_build_instruction_iar.rst

     Currently the MUSCA_B1, MUSCA_S1 and SSE-200_AWS targets are not supported with IARARM, due to lack of testing.
 The FVP_SSE300_MPS2 target is currently not supported by IARARM.

-    bash needs to be installed and used by cmake for the build steps.

     cmake needs to be version 3.14 or newer.

     The V8M IAR CMSIS_5 RTX libraries in CMSIS_5 5.5.0 has a problem and has been updated in